-The ‘great reopening’ is upon us as restaurants, pubs and bars fling open their doors again and start serving, pulling pints and taking down our names and addresses to pass on to the contact tracers… But they won’t all be opening.
+The ‘great reopening’ is coming, as restaurants, pubs and bars fling open their doors again and start serving, pulling pints and taking down our names and addresses to pass on to the contact tracers… But they won’t all be opening.

 Sadly coronavirus has seen some restaurants close their doors permanently, restaurants we loved, and while they may leave short-lived gaps on the high street they’ll leave far more long-lasting gaps in our hearts.

 It’s impossible not to be moved close to tears, writing about losing some restaurants so familiar we knew the staff, the chefs and about half the fellow diners.
 We’re so sad to see them go, and especially think of the staff at such an uncertain time, and wish fond farewell to…